 Building resilience through the wisdom of the body

-From my training in body image yoga with The Emily Program, to my focus on yoga for anxiety and depression with the Yoga Center of Minneapolis, to my trauma-informed yoga training with Center for Yoga and Trauma Recovery, my focus as a yoga practitioner and instructor is on helping women feel empowered in their relationships with their bodies and honoring the connection between our mental and physiological health.
+Her focus as a Trauma Support Specialist is on helping women feel empowered in their relationships with their bodies and honoring the connection between our mental and physiological health.

 Sandra is committed to creating an inclusive and supportive space where women can deeply and authentically connect with the messages and wisdom of their bodies—a space free from competition, comparison, or emphasis on external measures of success or progress.
 Whether in recovery from an eating disorder, dealing with grief, loss, or stress, or recuperating from a traumatic event, our bodies are integral to our psychological and emotional healing.

 Sandra is a mother of 3 children, one set of twins and lives with them and her husband near a big spruce tree in St. Paul, MN.
 She believes that laughter, sleep, and water can solve most daily problems and is not afraid to use her New Jersey background to get real and honest with people.
 She loves hiking and fireplaces and reading long books.

 Sandra says "I gave up long ago trying to make people "well" by my personal definition.
 I learned as a doula that holding space for people is one of the most valuable gifts you can give them and that requires being present and willing to make mistakes.
 It also requires balance within and without.
 I hope I can continue to hold space for others for the rest of my life as they create their own paths of hope, transformation, and healing. "